rachelesmee/website/foss4gukonline2020/sessions.md

 # Teaching QGIS: Certification and Running QGIS in the Cloud (presentation)

-Nick Bearman,	Geospatial Training Solutions / UCL
+Nick Bearman,	Geospatial Training Solutions / UCL: 🛰️ 11:30

 _Teaching short courses using QGIS.
 I will cover the QGIS Certification Programme and discuss how I hosted QGIS in Amazon WorkSpaces._